leshikus/debian-repo/README.md

 ## Parameters

 The directory `/package/path` contains `.deb` files for repository.
-The directory `/repo/path` is where new signed repository is to be created.
+The directory `/repo/path` is where the new signed repository is to be created.

-## Notes
+## Usage

-The script does not delete packages from `/repo/path`, delete them manually if you no longer need them.

 You can get `.deb` packages from the existing installation.
 The following command places .deb files in `/var/cache/apt/archives`: